yairgd/yairgd.github.io/content/post/linux_uio_device_irq.md

 menu : "no-main"
 ---
- The Userspace I/O framework ([UIO](https://www.kernel.org/doc/html/v4.13/driver-api/uio-howto.html)) is part of the linux kernel and allows device drivers to be written almost entirely in userspace.
-UIO is suitable for hardware that does not fit into other kernel subsystems (Like special HW like FPGA)  and allowing the programmer to write most of the driver in userspace using all standard application programming tools and libraries.
-This greatly simplifies development, maintenance, and distribution of device drivers for this kind of hardware.
-I did  a simple project implemenetd on Xilinx Zynq that shows response to IRQ that come from perioic time that impelented on the FPGA part of the zynq.
-The PL side (ARM) responsed to the IRQ at user space ans allows versy quick periodic response to IRQ.
+ The Userspace I/O framework (UIO) is part of the Linux kernel and allows device drivers to be written almost entirely in userspace.
+UIO driver is suitable for hardware that does not fit into other kernel subsystems (Like special HW like FPGA) and allows the programmer to write most of the driver in userspace using all standard application programming tools libraries.
+It can also dramatically simplify the development, maintenance, and distribution of device drivers for this kind of hardware.
+I implemented a simple project on Xilinx Zynq that shows the IRQ response for a periodic timer implemented on the PL (FPGA) side of the Zynq.
+The PS side (ARM) responds to the IRQ at user space and allows a rapid IRQ response.

 ## FPGA design
-This is a simple FPGA project made on Vivao.
-It has an ARM proccessor,GPIO and Fixed interval timert (FIT).
-The FIT is contolled by the ARM and enabled by internal GPIO bit.
+Here is a simple FPGA project made on Vivado.
+It has an ARM processor, GPIO, and Fixed interval timer (FIT).
+The user can enable or disable the FIT by setting the correct bit in the  GPIO register.
-{{< figure src="/post/linux_uio_device_irq/uiofpga_block_design.png" title="The Block Desgin" >}}
+{{< figure src="/post/linux_uio_device_irq/uiofpga_block_design.png" title="The Block Design" >}}

 The IRQ output of the FIT is is connected to the ARM interrupt at IRQ_F2P[0]
 {{< figure src="/post/linux_uio_device_irq/irq_definition.png" title="IRQ Selection" >}}